 The Microwave Radiometer (MWR) instruments on board the satellites ERS-1, ERS-2, and Envisat have measured TCWV over the ocean during the last 20 years.
 MWR is a nadir-looking passive microwave radiometer observing in two channels centred at 23.8 GHz and 36.5 GHz and allows for the simultaneous retrieval of TCWV and cloud liquid water path.

-The LDTP EMiR project aims at better understanding the instrumental characteristics of each MWR instrument in order to improve sensitivity and long-term stability of the whole dataset.
-Based on a newly derived harmonised brightness temperature time series, an improved TCWV product will be derived.
+The EMiR project aims at better understanding the instrumental characteristics of each MWR instrument in order to improve sensitivity and long-term stability of the whole dataset.
+Based on a newly derived harmonised brightness temperature time series, an improved TCWV product will be produced.

-The knowledge gained through the LDTP EMiR project will provide important guidance for exploiting the MWR-like microwave radiometers flown onboard the Copernicus Sentinel-3 satellite series.
+The knowledge gained through the EMiR project will provide important guidance for exploiting the next generation MWR instruments flown on-board the Copernicus Sentinel-3 satellite series.

 Bretherton, C. S., M. E. Peters, and L. E. Back (2004): Relationships between water vapor path and precipitation over the tropical oceans, J. Clim., 17(7), 1517-1528, DOI: 10.1175/1520-0442(2004)017<1517:RBWVPA>2.0.CO;2.